hedyhli/starcli/README.md

 (Recommended to be used with `--created`)

 The default range is >=100 stars.

 Use `--stars` or `-s` to specify what you want, for example, if you want to find repos that has more than 100 stars, you can use:

 ```
 starcli -s '>100'
 ```

-Note that if you do something like `>1000` not many repos can have more than 1000 and is created within around 200 days, to specify date of creation, use `--created`, see below.
+Note that if you do something like `>1000` not many repos can have more than 1000 and is created within around 200 days (which is the default for `--created`), to specify date of creation, use `--created`, see below.

 ### Filter by stars daily, weekly or monthly

-Wish to know what's trending this week?!
 You can view the number of stars a repo received today, this week or this month by using the `--date-range` or `-d` option:

 ```